noaccOS/Mocker/README.md

 - Unique constraints
 - Triggers

+> **Warning**: this is alpha quality software at best.
+It's not efficient (just tries to generate random data... even when there is no data that can satisfy the conditions) and it's easy to define the structure in a way that generates infinite loops

 ## Data definition
 As of now, Mocker supports numbers (only integers), strings, booleans, dates and a couple custom enums I made for my project (marks and days).
 All the data definition is index-based, the code has no knowledge whatsoever of the field names.